fergusfrl/PointOfSaleTerminal/README.md

 # Point of Sale Terminal
 A point-of-sale scanning system class library.
 Accepts a list of products then calculates the total price given a preconfigured single and bulk cost.
+This scanning library has been designed to optimise for cost.
+The cheapest option of scanned items is always given.

 <br>